ryu10/sbc6802/README.md

 The bus connector J1 supports [SBC-Bus 2.0](https://store.shopping.yahoo.co.jp/orangepicoshop/pico-a-008.html).
 Pin 38 is routed to 6802 VMA.

-If not using the SBC-Bus, connect the 5V and GND pins to a power supply.
+If the board is not connected to the SBC-Bus, connect the 5V and GND pins to a +5V regulated power supply.

 ## Software